nertim/recipes/thanksgiving/readme.md

-# Thanksgiving 2020 Recipes
+# Thanksgiving Recipes

-These are some of the items we are planning on making for this years Thanksgiving.
+These are some of the items I like to make for Thanksgiving.

 ## Savory